KevinMarquette/kevinmarquette.github.io/_posts/2017-05-18-Powershell-TypeExtension-DSL-part-5.md

 In my last post on DSLs, I broke down a proposed DSL that someone else had described.
 It was drafted specifically as an example DSL for a RFC.
 Today, I am going to propose an alternate DSL syntax and I am going to break down the implementation just like I did last time.

 My real motivation for this is to break away from the way most DSLs are implemented.
 There is a strong tenancy to see every keyword as an advanced function that takes a string and a script block.
-I want to show that we have other options.
+I want to show that we have other options.<!--more-->

 This is the fifth post in my series on DSLs.